 - 24 Oreos

 For the Chocolate Filling

-- 1/3 cup sugar
+- 1 cup granulated sugar divided

-- 8 oz semi-sweet chocolate
+- 8 oz semi-sweet chocolate baking bars chopped small

-- 1 tsp salt
+- 1 teaspoon salt

 Whipped Cream Topping

 - ⅓ cup powdered sugar

 For the crust: